HoresVonAvalon/SetCard/README.md

 These patterns provide a convenient way to create objects and help to reduce the complexity in the desgn be breaking down the creation process into smaller, more manageable parts.

+### Abstract Factory

+Here is an example of the Abstract Factory pattern in C: